ChrissinjinTurner/EGR221A-HW7/src/writeup/WriteUp.md

 This is a compression ratio of 1.64, or a compression to 60.83% of original size.
 According to HowToGeek, the compression of Windows 8.1 exhibits a similar ratio of compression percentage.
 863 MB in size of music, graphics, executable files, and various different types of documents in Zip (Windows 8.1): 746 MB
 (86.4% of the original size).
 Also, 654 MB of data: Zip (Windows 8.1): 316 MB (48.3% of the original size).
 To test even further, we tried zipping a html file.
 The html's original size was: 327kb.
 The compression size was 136kb, giving a ratio 2.4 and percentage of 41%.
+Although, this may not be entirely accurate as the sizes of the files were extremely different.
+We also checked a pdf file.
+Its original size was 851kb, its compressed size was 831kb, giving a ration of 1.02 and a percentage of 97%.
+This doesnt seem accurate, but i'm not sure where an error was entered in.
 Based on these extensive tests, we conclude that our algorithm has an easier time and better compression zipping files of .html type.
-Although, this may not be entirely accurate as the sizes of the files were extremely different.
 </pre><br>

 #### Above and Beyond ####